Javascript Async Operations: Make your web dynamic

 makePizza();

-2. If getDough() is successful, the next then block is executed.
+callbacks won't be executed.- If getDough() is successful, the next

 async function makePizza() {